 HPAM DrPH dissertations may take one of two formats, the traditional dissertation monograph or a series of related publication-ready manuscripts.
 The choice of the format lies with the student and his or her dissertation advisor.
-All students must prepare the first three chapters in the outline below.
+All students must prepare the first three sections (Abstract, Introduction and Background, and Literature Review) in the outline below.
 The format of the manuscripts will be determined mainly by the nature of the public health problem addressed.